dieguits/ReactMovies/README.md

 ###### This is a small project done in a ReactJs learning course that I am doing.

+Note: If you want to run the project go to the root folder and open a terminal an type yarn dev

 - The images below is how the project looks like:

 ![Image Home](https://github.com/dieguits/ReactMovies/blob/master/MoviePage1.png)